 \subsubsection{Visualizing time-varying mixed VAR model}

-In Figure \ref{tvmvar_application} we visualize some aspects of the time varying mixed VAR model estimated in Section \ref{sec_tvmvar_est}.
+Figure \ref{tvmvar_application} displays some aspects of the time varying mixed VAR model estimated in the previous section.
 In the top row of Figure \ref{tvmvar_application} we depict a network plot of the VAR(1) parameters at the estimation points 2, 6, and 16.
 Green edges indicate positive relationships and red edges indicate negative relationships.
-Grey edges indicate that no sign is defined, because the edge-parameter is a function of several parameters, which is the case for interactions including categorical variables (see Section \ref{sec_mgm_est}).
-The width of edges is proportional to the absolute value of the edge-parameter.
+Grey edges indicate that no sign is defined, because the edge-weight is a function of several parameters, which is the case for interactions including categorical variables (see Section \ref{sec_mgm}).
+The width of edges is proportional to the absolute value of the edge-weight.
 It is evident from the three network plots that the model changes considerably over time which suggests that a stationary model is not appropriate for these data.
-In the second row we depict six autoregressive or cross-lagged effects across the measured time interval.
-We see that parameters change considerably over time, for instance the autoregressive effect of \emph{Worrying}is strong at the beginning of the time series and decreases almost monotonously until the end of the measured time interval.
+The second row depicts six autoregressive or cross-lagged effects across the measured time interval.
+We see that parameters change considerably over time, for instance the autoregressive effect of \emph{Tired} is strong at the beginning of the time series and decreases almost monotonously until the end of the measured time interval.

-We provide code to exactly reproduce Figure \ref{tvmvar_application} from the package example data set \code{symptom_data} in the online supplementary materials and on the Github repository \url{https://github.com/jmbh/mgmDocumentation}.
+We provide code to exactly reproduce Figure \ref{tvmvar_application} from the example data set \code{symptom_data} in the online supplementary materials and on the Github repository \url{https://github.com/jmbh/mgmDocumentation}.